-Retreat Teacher: Susie Harrington Guide and Cook: Lisa Allee
+Retreat Teacher: Susie Harrington Cook: Jennifer Knochel Guide: Lawrence Schuessler

-September 10-17, 2017 (8 days)
+September 5-12th, 2021 (8 days)

-Cost: \$650 - \$550
+Cost: \$650 - \$850 (+ staff & teacher support)

 To retreat in nature allows us to Awaken our sensitivity to the preciousness of the natural world.
 Open our appreciation to nature as teacher.
 Deepen our understanding of our inter-connectedness with the earth and all life.
 Encourage an embracing wakefulness to all moments in our life.